Reviewable/Reviewable/docs/repositories.md

 ### Applying a `settings.yaml` file to multiple repositories

 Designate a master repository to store your `settings.yaml` file and any completion condition scripts.
 The settings in this master repository will be used for all repositories in your organization that are accessible via Reviewable (with the exception of [overrides](#overrides)).
-This master settings file will apply its settings to all repositories, regardless when they were created.
+This master settings file will apply its settings to all repositories, regardless of when they were created.

 {:.tip}
 You may add a local `settings.yaml` file in an individual repository to override settings from the master settings file.